Adding a custom configuration object

 A standard installation of BMC Server Automation provides a wide range of server and configuration objects for many operating systems.
-In addition, you can add custom configuration objects to the Configuration Object Dictionary.
+In addition, you can add custom configuration objects to the Configuration Object Dictionary to present information and perform functions not available out-of-the-box.

 - This procedure is not typically used.
 In most situations custom configuration objects are either automatically imported or installed by means of an installation program.